 Remove from heat.
 Ladle out about 1/2-1cup of the broth, and add it to a high speed blender.
 Add the almond milk and cashews to the blender.
 Blend on high until smooth (about 1min on high).
 Slowly pour the cream mixture into the pot.
 Stir well.
 Bring back up to temperature if needed.

 Serve warm.
-Top with chopped green onions + freshly ground pepper.
+Top with chopped green onions + ground black pepper or cayenne.

 Store any leftovers in the fridge in an airtight container.
 Good for 3-4days.